Four-dimensional phase space tomography from one-dimensional measurements of a hadron beam: Abstract

 \section{Abstract}

-In this paper, we use one-dimensional measurements to infer the four-dimensional phase space density of an accumulated 1 GeV proton beam in the Spallation Neutron Source (SNS) accelerator.
-The reconstruction was performed using MENT, an exact maximum-entropy tomography algorithm, and thus represents the most reasonable inference from the data.
-The reconstructed distribution reproduces the measured profiles with the same dynamic range as the measurement devices, and simulations indicate that the problem is well-constrained.
-Similar measurements could serve as benchmarks for simulations of intense, coupled beam dynamics in the SNS or other hadron rings.
+In this paper, we use one-dimensional measurements to infer the four-dimensional phase space density of an accumulated proton beam in the Spallation Neutron Source (SNS) accelerator.
+The reconstruction was performed by maximizing the distribution's entropy subject to the measurement constraints, and thus represents the most conservative inference from the data.
+The reconstructed distribution reproduces the measured profiles down to the noise level, and simulations indicate that the problem is reasonably well-constrained.
+Similar measurements could serve as benchmarks for beam dynamics simulations in the SNS or hadron accelerators.